Understanding Texas State Jail Felony Laws

-If you’re convicted of a crime in Texas, there are three types of correctional facilities you could be sent to: county jails, state jails, and prisons.
+If you’re convicted of a crime in Texas, there are three types of Texas correctional facilities you could be sent to: county jails, state jails, and prisons.

 The type of facility you’re sent to depends on a variety of factors, including whether you’ve been charged with a felony or misdemeanor, as well as the severity of the charges facing you.
+Much of this will rely on Texas felony sentencing guidelines, and Texas criminal penalties.

 State jails house felony offenders, but just because you’ve been convicted of a felony doesn’t mean you’ll be sent to a state jail.
 Read on to learn more about state jails and how a dedicated Fort Worth criminal defense lawyer can help your situation.